 |14||Evesham Township||Burlington County||211|

 |16||Bound Brook||Somerset County||142|

 |20||Pennsville Township||Salem County||90|

-New Jersey’s dense population means that city streets and highways alike become easily congested, giving an impaired driver plenty of opportunity to strike an unsuspecting vehicle or pedestrian.
+New Jersey’s dense population means that city streets and highways alike become easily congested, giving an impaired driver plenty of opportunities to strike an unsuspecting vehicle or pedestrian.

 DUI accidents often occur on the interstate highways that stretch through NJ, including:

-Other common sites of drunk driving crashes in NJ include state highways, county roads, U.S. routes, and major parkways and turnpikes like the following:
+Other common sites of drunk driving crashes near you in NJ include state highways, county roads, U.S. routes, and major parkways and turnpikes like the following:

 In NJ, Driving While Intoxicated (DWI) is considered a traffic violation, not a felony or misdemeanor crime.
 However, a DWI isn’t “just” a traffic offense – it’s a violation serious enough that it can result in jail time for the perpetrator.

 New Jersey defines DWI as operating a motor vehicle “while under the influence of intoxicating liquor, narcotic, or habit producing drug” that causes “a substantial deterioration or diminution of the mental faculties or physical capabilities.”